DAVE SHUTLER - Research in my lab

 Nic McLellan, 2005

-Collaborators: John Chardine, CWS, Sackville; Rosemary Curley, PEI; Andrew Boyne, CWS; Kevin Teather, Biology, UPEI; Neil Burgess, CWS.
+Collaborators: John Chardine, CWS, Sackville; Rosemary Curley, PEI Gov't; Andrew Boyne, CWS

 (Photo by Amanda Marlin)